garethmarkel/ukb-administration/docs/pheno/understand_sql.md

 # Phenotype extraction - SQL

 There are many advantages of using the SQL database instead of the [plain text phenotype files](tradition.md).
-The most important advantage is that with SQL database, phenotypes can be extracted using scripts that refer to the unique phenotype field IDs, which allow for better reproducibility.
+The most important advantage is that with the SQL database phenotypes can be extracted using scripts that refer to the unique phenotype field IDs, improving reproducibility.
-In addition, data inside the SQL database is indexed, which allow quicker access to the data.
+In addition, data inside the SQL database is indexed, which allows quicker access to the data.

-However, the main disadvantage of using the SQL database is that it does require some knowledge of the SQL language, which can be difficult for new comer.
-Here we will try to present information on the basic structure of the database, and also provide some example SQL scripts for new comers.
-Hopefully, this should help to familiar yourself with how to use the SQL database.
+The main disadvantage of using the SQL database is that it requires some knowledge of SQL language, which can be difficult for new comers.
+To overcome this issue, this document gives and overview of the basic structure of the SQL database and provides example SQL scripts to get well-acquainted with the SQL database.

 !!! note